Leadwerks/Documentation/vegetation.md

 Like terrain materials, vegetation is separated into separate layers, each with its own properties.
 Each layer can contain one or more variations.
 These are usually different versions of a model that help to create a more random look to the scene and prevent repetition.
 The variations are randomly selected by the vegetation system.

-The vegetation system can support very large numbers of objects with minimal memory usage and faster performance.
+The vegetation system can support very large numbers of objects with minimal memory usage and fast performance.

 ## Adding Vegetation Layers